dzils/airbnbberlin/README.md

 - airbnbberlin.ipynb - Python notebook with all the code for this analysis

-The analyzed data was taken from https://www.kaggle.com/brittabettendorf/berlin-airbnb-data
+The data was taken from https://www.kaggle.com/brittabettendorf/berlin-airbnb-data